samunemeth/E-paper-Clock/README.md

 The clock can connect to a local network to get the time hen powered on.
 After this, and internal timer is calibrated to the current timezone.
 The display is refreshed every minute.
 Between the refreshes, the *ESP32-C3* enters deep sleep to preserve battery power.

-At set hours, the clock will resync to a time server.
-It will also show the last resync.
+At set hours, the clock
+will resync to a time server, and it will show the last resync.
 The clock can also monitor it's battery level.
+By pressing the update button, the display is kept awake.
+After a second press, or reset, it continues normal operation.
+Pressing the top button enables user mode, witch shows the seconds for a set amount of time, or until the user presses the button again.

+The settings can be configured easily.
+There is an option to power down the display when the *ESP* goes to deep sleep: `POWER_DOWN_DISPLAY` And an option to prefer fast refreshes where possible: `MAX_USER_SECONDS`

+Messages, and time intervals can also be customised without much hassle.
+First look at the settings file `settings.h`, and if you dont find anything there, use a search on the main part of the code.

 > [!NOTE]
 > I try to document the code as much as I can, but if you have any questions,